apparebit/shantay/README.md

 ### 2.3 Summary Statistics: `meta.json` and `statistics.parquet`

-In addition to yearly directories, *shantay* also stores th following two files inside the root directories.
+In addition to yearly directories, *shantay* also stores th following two files inside root directories.

   - `meta.json` contains an object with the `filter` used for selecting the working data and some statistics about `releases`. `batch_count` must be the number of batch files and `sha256` must be the (recursive) digest of the digests in the `sha256.txt` file.

-    The `batch_count` and `sha256` properties can be automatically recovered from the directory hierarchy with *shantay*'s __recover__ task.
-Not only does it perform a good number of consistency checks, it collects as many errors as it can find before wrapping up.

   - `statistics.parquet` contains daily or monthly summary statistics about (part of) the dataset.
-It basically is a non-tidy, long data frame but uses up to four columns for identifying variables and as many columns for identifying values.
-While an encoding with fewer columns is eminently feasible, the current schema ensures that selecting and aggregating quantities couldn't be simpler.
-In more detail, the columns are:
+It basically is a non-tidy, long data frame that uses up to four columns for identifying variables and as many columns for identifying values.
+While an encoding with fewer columns is eminently feasible, the current scheme is optimized for selecting and aggregating quantities.

+    The individual columns are:

-      - `start_date` and `end_date` denote the date coverage of every row.
+      - `start_date` and `end_date` denote the date coverage of a row.
       - `tag` is a symbolic tag for filtered source data.
       - `column` is the original transparency database column, with a few virtual column names added.